chinamds/mds-mvc/README.md

 MDSPlus:

-	MDSPlus is a web(SSH) based software product, that lets you manage your multi media on your own website.
+	MDSPlus is a web(SSH) based with Multi-tenant software product, that lets you manage your multi media on your own website.

 You can find all details on the [official website](http://www.mmdsplus.com/).